Boreal Natural Mattress

 - Base : The foundation is 6" of firm all-natural latex.

-- Boreal topper : 2" of firm all-natural latex wrapped in eucalyptus fibre and wool.
+- Boreal topper : 2" of all-natural latex wrapped in eucalyptus fibre and wool.

-The symetrical confection allows a rotation of the mattress and makes it last much longer.
+Natural fibres wrapping the latex will compress gradually and then stabilize.
+The symmetrical confection allows a rotation of the mattress and makes it last much longer.

 Recommended for sleepers looking for :